 - Whole Life: AAA Life’s Whole Life policy is available for applicants age 18 to 85.
 Policyholders can purchase coverage ranging from $30,000 to $75,000.
 Monthly premiums will never change once they’re locked in.
 This plan requires a medical exam.

-- Guaranteed Issue Whole Life: Applicants age 45 to 85 are also eligible for AAA Life’s Guaranteed Issue Whole Life policy, which can be purchased online or over the phone.
-Coverage is available from $5,000 to $25,000, there’s no medical exam or health questions, and premiums are locked in once a policy is purchased.
+- Guaranteed Issue Whole Life: Applicants age 45 to 85 are also eligible for AAA Life’s Guaranteed Issue Whole Life policy, which can be purchased online, over the phone or via direct mail.
+Coverage is available from $3,000 to $25,000, there’s no medical exam or health questions, and premiums are locked in once a policy is purchased.
 Guaranteed issue policyholders who suffer from a non-accidental death within the first two years of coverage will receive fewer benefits limited to the premiums they paid to-date plus 30%.

 Universal Life Insurance